DavidM-Dev/davidmcnamee/README.md

 ---

-I'm a Computer Science and Business student at the University of Waterloo; previously an intern at Robinhood, Meta, Wish, and Lazer.
+I'm a Computer Science and Business student at the University of Waterloo; previously a SWE intern at Robinhood, Meta, Wish, and Lazer.
 Currently looking for entry-level SWE jobs starting **May 2023**.

 - 🇨🇦 &nbsp; I live in Toronto, Canada